 That blend is still too little.

-This results in the mismatch between the hopes of the companies and the actual situation in the labor market.
+This results in the mismatch between the hopes of the companies and the actual situation in the labour market.

 The Shift from Stability to Transformation Leadership

-For many years, leadership in Spain emphasized operational stability and incremental change.
+For many years, leadership in Spain emphasised operational stability and incremental change.

 This is not enough anymore.